MicrosoftDocs/quantum-api/api/qsharp/microsoft.quantum.preparation.purifiedmixedstaterequirements.md

 ## Output : [MixedStatePreparationRequirements](xref:Microsoft.Quantum.Preparation.MixedStatePreparationRequirements)

-A description of how many qubits are required in total, and for each ofthe index and garbage registers used by the@"microsoft.quantum.preparation.purifiedmixedstate" function.
+A description of how many qubits are required in total, and for each ofthe index and garbage registers used by the@"Microsoft.Quantum.Preparation.PurifiedMixedState" function.

 ## See Also